Neural Networks Enhancement with Logical Knowledge: architecture

-Before introducing the approach for relation data, we need to define the representation to be used to store such data.
+To represent relational data, \kenn\ adopts two matrices, denoted by $\U$ and $\B$, which could be seen as tables of a relational database.
 Fig.~\ref{fig:representation} shows this representation using the classical Smoker-Friends-Cancer example: there is a domain composed of three objects (persons) $O = \{o_0, o_1, o_2\}$, two unary predicates ($S$ and $C$, which stand for $Smoking$ and $Cancer$) and one binary predicate $F$ ($Friends$)).
-Fig.~\ref{fig:representation}(a) shows the graph representation with nodes and edges labeled with unary and binary predicates respectively.
-In this particular example, the graph has no self-loops, meaning that $Friends(x,x)$ is not taken into account.
+Fig.~\ref{fig:representation}(a) shows the graph representation with nodes and edges labelled with the unary and binary predicates respectively.
+In this particular example the graph has no self-loops, meaning that $Friends(x,x)$ is not taken into account.
 Please notice that this limitation is specific for this example since everyone is assumed to be friends of himself a priori.
 However, in general, \kenn\ can work with self-loops.

+Fig.~\ref{fig:representation}(b) shows the data structure used to encode the graph of Fig.~\ref{fig:representation}(a): matrix $\U$ contains as many rows as objects in the domain and as many columns as unary predicates plus a key column $i$, which could be interpreted as a primary key for the table $\U$.
+Intuitively, the $j^{th}$ row of $\U$ contains the preactivations of the unary predicates applied on the $j^{th}$ object, i.e., $\U_j=(z_{P_1(o_j)},\dots,z_{P_n(o_j)})$.

-Fig.~\ref{fig:representation}(b) shows the data structure used to encode the graph of Fig.~\ref{fig:representation}(a): the idea is to represent the relational data in two matrices that can be interpreted as two tables of a relational database.
-Matrix $\U$ contains the unary predicates.
-Like $\bz$, it contains all the groundings of unary predicates (each column represents a predicate, each row a grounding).
-Index vector $i$ contains unique indexes for rows of $\U$ and can be interpreted as a primary key for the corresponding table.
-Matrix $\B$ contains the binary predicates.
-Finally, $s^x$ and $s^y$ contain the indexes of the pairs of objects in $\B$ and they can be interpreted as foreign keys to table $\U$.
-More precisely, if we consider a row $i$, $\B_{i,j}$ will correspond to the value of predicate $B_j$ for the substitution $(x / o_{s^x_i}, y / o_{s^y_i})$:
+Matrix $\B$ contains one row for every pair of objects to which we want to apply a binary predicate.
+Notice that we might not want to include all the pairs of objects in $\B$, because the application of binary predicates of some pairs might be meaningless.
+For instance, as already mentioned, the $Friends$ predicate applied to $(a,a)$ is not interesting. $\B$ has one column for each binary predicate and other two columns $s^x$ and $s^y$ that indicate the first and the second component of the pair.
+In the relational database analogy they can be seen as foreign keys to table $\U$.
+As with $\U$, each row represents a different grounding of the predicates, with the difference that in this case the predicates are binary and the variables to be substituted are two.
+More precisely, $\B_{i,j}$ corresponds to the value of predicate $B_j$ for the substitution $(x / o_{s^x_i}, y / o_{s^y_i})$:

 For instance, in Fig.~\ref{fig:representation}(b): $s^x_0 = 0$ and $s^y_0 = 1$, which means that row $0$ of matrix $\B$ is referring to the pair of objects $(o_0,o_1)$.